KoBeWi/Sapphire/README.md

   def Keypress.Any
   Returns key pressed in current frame (button_down(id))

+  def Keypress.Define(keys)
+  Defines controls (used in main.rb). keys must be a {:symbol=>Gosu::Button} hash

+  def Keypress.Set(key,new)
+  Binds one key, where 'key' is :symbol of key and 'new' is Button to be stored

 3.Img \ Snd
 Loads specified resoure and saves in memory for re-use